 Sign-Up Night Unit Playbook

-“Sign-up” nights have been a keystone for Boy Scout recruiting for years, and for good reason: They work!
+“Sign-up” nights have been a keystone for recruiting for years, and for good reason: They work!
 Sign-up nights give parents and youth an opportunity to get to know Scouting at a personal level, face-to-face.
 Questions are answered, interest is built, and parents see how Scouting is for families like theirs, no matter what that family may look like.
-What’s more, families often enroll their boys right there on the spot.
+What’s more, families often enroll their children right there on the spot.
 It’s a win-win situation.

 Your unit will hold a “sign-up” night at a prominent location in the community, such as a school, church, or community center.
 At this sign-up night, you will provide basic information about what Scouting offers youth and families in the area.
 This could be done through a formal presentation, an information table, a film about Scouting, or even through games and contests.
 The important thing is to get the family’s attention and let them see what Scouting is all about.

 This playbook will act as your guide for planning, promoting, and carrying out a sign-up event in your area

 PLANNING THE EVENT